Post Malone: NFL 'F'd Zeke Elliott Over,' But Cowboys Will Still Kick Ass!!

 TMZ Sports spoke with Posty about Zeke's on-again-off-again suspension and appeal process ... and he says the league should've made its decision and stuck with it instead of treating him like "a cat with a yarn ball."

-The "rockstar" rapper says he's pumped the 'Boys were able to win some games without Zeke, 'cause now they're in prime position heading into the playoffs (if they make it to the postseason.)
+The "Rockstar" rapper says he's pumped the 'Boys were able to win some games without Zeke, 'cause now they're in prime position heading into the playoffs (if they make it to the postseason.)